bartificer/programming-by-stealth/docs/pbs50.md

-# PBS 50 of x — A Worked Example (Object Explorer)
+# PBS 50 of X — A Worked Example (Object Explorer)

 In this very special 50th instalment I share my screen with Allison and we build up a simple web app together.
 We start with the scariest thing of all, a blank screen, and take it from there.